zhou907/Gravamiter_Data_Analysis/README.md

 This is the file we made the PSD for gb-l analysis written by Larry Guo.

 IGETS-SG-RESMIN-bf056-1-201511r2.ggp
 This is the datafile required for the analysis file above.
-When it say load from the 2015 folder, just link and load where you have pu\t this ggp
+When it say load from the 2015 folder, just link and load where you have put this ggp.

 if you want more month's data, just let us know.